Me and Mad Eye Moody

-*The latest instalment sees the teenage schoolboy sorcerer taking an interest in the opposit sex for the first time.
+*The latest installment sees the teenage schoolboy sorcerer taking an interest in the opposite sex for the first time.
 He has his first screen kiss with another trainee wizard.

 *The idea for Harry first came to Joanna Rowling (the initials JK are used on her books so that she does not alienate boys) when she was travelling on a train in 1990.